Up to 60% off sofas & mattresses — limited‑time deals.

 • Cushion fill: high-density foam

-• Layout: includes a movable ottoman
+• Layout: movable ottoman included

 • Shipping: ships in 2 separate boxes